 Find out more.

 View / Download catalog information for Automotive Service Technology: Associate of Applied Science Degree

 Program Admission Process

-The Automotive AAS and T-Ten programs have limited enrollment.
+The Automotive AAS has limited enrollment.
 To start in the fall term, it is best to turn in applications before September.

 Applicants must successfully complete the admission application form and meet the program requirements.
 Admission to the program will be based on accepted application to the program and then on a first-come, first-served basis as space allows.